panoplymedia/local-cache/README.md

 type foo struct {}

 // the CacheMiss() function must return a byte array.
-This is the value that gets cached func (f foo) CacheMiss() ([]byte, error){
+This is the value that gets cached
+// In a typical use-case, this would be a call to a db or some other external call you want to cache func (f foo) CacheMiss() ([]byte, error){
 	return []byte("abc"), nil
 }